ctrueden/equilibrium/_pages/events/case-05.md

 ---
 title: "[Case 05] Tumbling and Transcendence"
+description: >-
-description: "An increasing flow of people are jumping from the Zenithal Summit of the Cliffs of Transcendence.
-Each longing for his wish to be granted.
-Each plummeting downward, never seen again..."
+  People are jumping from the Zenithal Summit of the Cliffs of Transcendence&mdash;each longing for their wish to be granted&mdash;each plummeting downward, never seen again.
 datestamp: 50-03-19/00
 when: AC50 Solis 19
 ---